 Ravenscourt Park

-With springtime coming on strong in the next few weeks, you and your family are going to be looking for wonderful outdoor activities, Ravenscourt Park is a perfect place for those activities.
-With a whopping thirteen acres of walking paths, picnic locations, numerous playgrounds, and sporting facilities.
+With springtime coming on strong in the next few weeks, you and your family are going to be looking for wonderful outdoor activities; Ravenscourt Park is a perfect place for those activities.
+It has a whopping thirteen acres of walking paths, picnic locations, numerous playgrounds, and sporting facilities.
 There are netball courts, tennis courts, and even Astroturf football pitches.

 Details: lbhf.gov.uk